Infinite-dimensional statistical manifolds based on a balanced chart: Information geometry

-This approach is somewhat technically demanding and leads to manifolds that are larger than needed in many applications.
-The author's aim in the present paper and in \cite{newt4} was to construct simpler infinite-dimensional statistical manifolds that contain prior and posterior distributions in estimation problems for which the mutual information between the estimand and the observation is finite.
-Nonlinear filtering was a particular motivation, and this application is pursued in \cite{newt5}.
-The manifolds we construct differ from one another in the numbers of derivatives that the $\alpha$-divergences admit.
+This approach is highly inclusive, but is technically demanding and leads to manifolds that are larger than needed in many applications.
+The author's aim in \cite{newt4} and the present paper was to construct simpler infinite-dimensional statistical manifolds appropriate to problems in Bayesian estimation.
+The manifolds we construct differ from one another in the numbers of derivatives that the $\alpha $-divergences admit.
 A minimal requirement is a mixed second derivative since this is needed in the construction of the Fisher metric.
 It is achieved in a Hilbert setting in \cite{newt4}.
-However, it is also desirable for the $\alpha$-divergences to admit higher derivatives so that notions of parallel transport can be developed.
+However, it is also useful for the $\alpha$-divergences to admit higher derivatives so that notions of parallel transport can be developed.
 This is achieved here in the context of Banach manifolds.
-The manifolds constructed admit many of the manifolds of finite-dimensional information geometry as embedded submanifolds, and thus provide natural settings in which to study the latter.
-They also admit new finite-dimensional submanifolds that support the full geometry of $\alpha$-covariant derivatives.